psychoinformatics-de/knowledge-base/kbi/0028/index.rst

 Nextcloud, see the documentation of DataLad-next's `create-sibling-webdav`_ command instead.

-This document extends :ref:`KBI0007` in two areas: it introduces the `uncurl`_ special remote for transforming URLs and using credentials, and focuses on Nextcloud-specific URL patterns.
+This document extends the ``addurls``-based approach described in :ref:`KBI0007` in two areas: it introduces the `uncurl`_ special remote for transforming URLs and using credentials, and focuses on Nextcloud-specific URL patterns.

 .. _nextcloud: https://nextcloud.com/
 .. _sciebo: https://hochschulcloud.nrw/